 Earning Potential and Category Bonuses

 The Freedom Card earns 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter, awarded as Cash Back Rewards Points.
 Bonus categories change every three months, and you need to activate the new categories each quarter for purchases to qualify.
 If you max out the $1,500 cap each quarter, you’ll bag 30,000 points (7,500 * 4) each year from the card.

 All purchases outside of bonus categories and purchases that exceed the $1,500 quarterly cap earn a flat rate of 1%.
 If you can’t capitalize on the bonus categories, you'll achieve a better return on spend from the Chase Freedom Unlimited®, which doesn’t provide the 5% bonus categories, but offers a higher 1.5% cash back return on all purchases.

 If you also hold an Ultimate Rewards earning card allowing transfers to travel partners, you can combine points from the Freedom Card and redeem them for higher fixed-values via the Chase Travel Portal, or shoot for even greater redemption value by transferring your combined points to airline and hotel partners.

 Current Chase Freedom 5% Bonus Categories

-The current 5% bonus categories for the Freedom Card for January to March 2020, are Internet, cable, and phone services, and select streaming services.
-Thankfully, Chase supplies a handy list of merchants for the Internet, cable, and phone services category, alongside specific exclusions which include equipment purchases.
+The current 5% bonus categories for the Freedom Card for April to June 2020, are grocery stores, fitness clubs, gym memberships, and select streaming services.
+Thankfully, Chase supplies a handy list of merchants for the selected categories along with specific exclusions.